Summary

 Customising your Commake

-This section contains a brief overview of make to help you get started.
-More in-depth content can be found here.
+Here are some common make steps/commands to help you get started.
+More in-depth make specific content can be found here.

 User interaction

 This is useful when you want to pause and wait for the user to continue the script.
-Maybe waiting for them to run a command.
+For example waiting for them to run a command.

 If you want to do something more complex you can use a case statement.